Ayushgreat/Shoppyglobe_backend_Code/README.md

 ## License

 This project is licensed under the MIT License.
-See the (LICENSE) file for details.

 ---